-The Sizewell C Community Fund will provide up to £23m over the next decade for local charities, community groups and social enterprises who are delivering projects that benefit local communities in East Suffolk.
+The Sizewell C Community Fund will provide up to £23m over the next decade for charities, community groups and social enterprises which are delivering projects that benefit local communities in East Suffolk.

-The focus of the fund is on reducing the impact of, or building on the opportunities created by, the construction of Sizewell C nuclear power station.
+The focus of the fund is on reducing the impact of the construction of Sizewell C nuclear power station and leaving a legacy of benefit in the most affected communities.

 Available grant programmes